kjteske/groupmestats/README.md

     - {nickname: Kyle Teske, user_id: '180617'}

 You can edit the nickname that shows up in statistics, which may be useful if people change their names often, or just have weird names that you don't like.
-Copy `members-generated.yaml` to `<home>/.groupmestats/members.yaml` and edit
+Bots don't get generated automatically, so you may have to add those manually.
+Copy `members-generated.yaml` to `<home>/.groupmestats/members.yaml` and edit `members.yaml`, e.g.:
-`members.yaml`, e.g.:

     members:
     - {nickname: Kyle 'Cool' Teske, user_id: '180617'}